dgan11/hypepunks/README.md

 # hypepunks -- a generative art project

-Generative art project that randomly create a "HypePunk".
+Speed run Generative art project that randomly create a "HypePunk".
 A hypepunk is a combination of <br>
 a) a bald cryptopunk <br>
 b) a fitted cap (Yankess, Red Sox, Astros, F.O.G) <br>
 c) a background color (Blue, Red, Green, Gold) <br>